 Phone/Video Appointments Encouraged

-To adhere to the critical need to practise social distancing, we strongly encourage that as many patient appointments as possible occur over the phone or through a video visit.
+To adhere to the critical need to practise social distancing, we continue to encourage that patient appointments occur via telephone or through an Ontario Health Network (OTN) video visit, when appropriate.
 Patients who are returning from outside of Canada must self-isolate for 14 days and monitor for symptoms of COVID-19, so appointments with these patients must take place over the phone or via video.

 After Hours Clinic